alphons/TinyCore/TinyCoreOnVM.md

   tc@box:~$ filetool.sh -b

-  tc$box:~$ ifconfig (to get the IP address)
+  tc$box:~$ ifconfig (to get the IP address, for example 192.168.1.2)
 ```

-Example use ssh from a windows DOS prompt> ssh 192.168.x.y -l tc
+Example use ssh from a windows DOS prompt> ssh 192.168.1.2 -l tc

 UserData can be found at /mnt/sda1